-If your loved one has left a will, Ostrom Morris can help you validate the will and honor their wishes.
+If your loved one has left a will, Morris Ostrom Law can help you validate the will and honor their wishes.
 Probate is a very straightforward process, but the amount of work depends heavily on the circumstances surrounding your loved one’s estate.

 During probate administration, either the court handles all the affairs – dependent administration- or assigns them to an estate administrator – independent administration.
-There are arguments for each style, and the Ostrom Morris legal professionals can help you choose.
+There are arguments for each style, and the Morris Ostrom Law legal professionals can help you choose.

 Texas probate law is very specific about the statute of limitations that stipulate the time limits for probating a will.
 There may be alternatives for wills that have expired.
 The statute of limitations for a will is four years.